music-suite/music-suite/docs/src/User-Guide.md

 ## Enharmonics

-The @[HasSemitones] class provides the enharmonic equivalence relation.
+The [HasSemitones][ref-HasSemitones] class provides the enharmonic equivalence relation.

 You can use the `=:=` operator to compare for enharmonic equivalence.